Floydlang/floyd/docs/floyd_speak.md

 __json_value__: 	This is an immutable value containing any JSON.
 You can query it for its contents and alter it (you get new values).

-Notice that json_value can contain an entire huge json file, with a big tree of json objects and arrays etc. A json_value can also also contain just a string or a number or a single json array of strings.
+Notice that json_value can contain an entire huge JSON file, with a big tree of JSON objects and arrays and so on.
+A json_value can also contain just a string or a number or a single JSON array of strings.
 The json_value is used for every node in the json_value tree.

 ### JSON LITERALS

-You can directly embedd json inside source code file.
+You can directly embed JSON inside source code file.
 Simple / no escaping needed.
 Just paste a snippet into the Floyd source code.
-Use this for test values etc. Round trip.
-Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings etc. The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
+Use this for test values.
+Round trip.
+Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings.
+The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
 Then it will create a json_value from that data.
 This will validate that this indeed is correct JSON data or an exception is thrown.

 This all means you can write Floyd code that at runtime creates all or parts of a composite JSON value.
-Also: you can nest JSONs in eachother.
+Also: you can nest JSONs in each other.

-Example json:
+Example JSON:

 	let json_value a = 13
 	let json_value b = "Hello!"